alexdevero/alex-devero-blog/__drafts__/draft--recursion.md

 ## Conclusion: Introduction to recursion in JavaScript

 Recursion is an advanced topic that can be very hard to fully grasp.
-However, it is worth the time and effort to learn.
-It can be a very useful tool to solve problems better and faster.
-I hope that this tutorial helped you understand what recursion is and how recursion in JavaScript works.
+However, it is worth the time to learn to learn about it.
+Recursion can be a very useful tool to solve some problems better and faster.
+I hope that this tutorial helped you understand recursion in JavaScript works and what it is in general.

 [xyz-ihs snippet="thank-you-message"]